Novartis/EQP-QM/README.txt

 2. Running EQP-QM

-In order to be able to use EQP-QM to quantify genes, exons, and junctions it is necessary to execute two preparation steps:
+In order to be able to use EQP-QM to quantify genes, exons, and junctions it is necessary to execute two preparatory steps:

- a.
-First the Fastq files need to be aligned against the reference
-    genome using a (splice-aware) aligner of your choice (e.g. HiSAT, STAR, or Tophat2) to create SAM/BAM files
- b.
-Secondly, a number of annotation files needed by EQP-QM need to be
-    created.
-This is achieved by running eqp-setup.sh on a GTF file which contains the genome annotation for the genome that was used for the alignment of the Fastq files in the following way:
+ 1. First a number of annotation files required by EQP-QM need to be created.
+This is achieved by running the script eqp-setup.sh on a GTF file which contains the genome annotation for the genome that will be used to align the sample Fastq files. eqp-setup.sh is called as
+    follows:

     eqp-setup.sh <GTF file> <data directory>